The 8th Day – The Last Feast is Just the Beginning

 - The Day of Atonement represents the judgment of the nations.

-- Sukkot/Pentecost represents the Millennium when we’ll tabernacle with Yeshua for 1,000 years.
+- Sukkot/Feast of Tabernacles represents the Millennium when we’ll tabernacle with Yeshua for 1,000 years.

 - The 8th Day represents the new heaven and new earth – Eternity!

 Yehovah set eternity in our hearts, and on The 8th Day, he consummates our union and brings that seed of eternity to life.
 That new eternal life is on the new earth.